 Hang the Flowers Upside Down to Dry

-Another simple way to preserve your wedding bouquet is to let it air dry.
-Unwrap the bouquet and cut away and tape or ties.
+Another simple way to preserve your wedding bouquet is to let it air-dry.
+Unwrap the bouquet and cut away any tape or ties.
 Instead of lumping the bouquet together, Morrow suggests hanging the stems one by one so each has the best form possible.

 Then hang them upside down in a dry, temperate area, such as a hallway closet.
-Let all the blooms air dry for at least a week and longer if it's cool.
-"Arrange in a vase or create a wreath with your dried flowers to enjoy," says Morrow.
+Let all the blooms air-dry for at least a week or longer if it's cool.
+"Arrange them in a vase or create a wreath with your dried flowers to enjoy," says Morrow.
 "Bonus, if you kept your ribbon from your bouquet—be sure to use that on your wreath!"

-If you're drying the flowers yourself, be sure to handle with extra care as the dried stems will become very brittle and fragile.
+If you're drying the flowers yourself, be sure to handle them with extra care.
+The dried stems will become brittle and fragile.

 Silica gel isn't an actual gel but a porous sand that works to absorb water and dry flowers in one to seven days.
 This method keeps your flowers looking the closest to how they did on the actual wedding date.
 While freezing your bouquet in time isn't an option, silica gel is the next best thing.

 Silica gel preserves the color of the flower nicely, too.
-When the week is up, remove the flowers carefully and spray them with either an artist's fixative spray or hairspray.
+When the week is up, remove the flowers carefully and spray them with either an artist fixative spray or hairspray.

 Don't want to tackle the project yourself?
-You can also send off the blooms from your bouquet and have an artist preserve them in resin.
+Send the blooms from your bouquet to an artist.
 The one above was created by Etsy artist Leman Floral who also creates resin ring holders and jewelry trays with wedding flowers.

 Wax flowers are not a permanent form of preservation, but they will extend the life of your flowers for up to six months and keep the original integrity and color intact.
 You won't be able to tell fresh flowers from wax-dipped aside from the feel.

 To wax-preserve your bouquet, you'll need paraffin wax and a saucepan.
 Melt the wax in boiling water until the fluid is even and smooth.
-Then turn the stove to low so the wax mixture cools down slightly but is still warm.
-(Check out a video of the process here).
+Then, turn the stove to low so the wax mixture cools down slightly but is still warm.

 While having your wedding bouquet painted is not preserving the actual flowers, it's still a lovely way to preserve the bouquet.
-This is one of Morrow's favorite methods, "Since your flowers will never look the same after your wedding day, even with the above preserving options, it is nice to have a permanent reminder of the flowers in all of their glory."
+This is one of Morrow's favorite methods.
+"Since your flowers will never look the same after your wedding day, even with the above preserving options, it is nice to have a permanent reminder of the flowers in all of their glory," she says.